Patrol Craft Fast: Malta

 Former U.S. Navy Vietnam veterans, from the Swift Boat Sailors' Association, visited Malta in 2010 and said the Malta Swifts were the last two still in service, out of hundreds that were built.
 One of the two patrol boats headed back to the United States to become a memorial in summer 2012 at the Maritime Museum of San Diego in California.

 The museum has a display paying tribute to the Maltese servicemen who died on board the P23 (the sister vessel of P24) during an accident that occurred on September 7, 1984.
 The incident – known as the C23 tragedy and the worst peace-time accident suffered by Maltese services personnel – killed five AFM soldiers and two policemen when illegal fireworks about to be dumped into the sea exploded on the bow of the small patrol boat.

 The AFM retained P23 as a memorial to those killed in the explosion.
 P23 was also depicted on a Maltese postage stamp commemorating the island's maritime heritage on 10 August 2011.

 Philippines

 A Swift Mk.3-class PB-353 physically restored and converted to museum display at the re-launched Philippine Navy Museum, Fort San Felipe, Cavite.

+Vietnam

+In September 2023, a PCF formerly used by the 962nd Brigade, 9th Military Region was preserved and placed on display at the President Ton Duc Thang Memorial Area after it was refurbished for five months.